whalesalad/dbld8/README.markdown

 #### Bootstrapping

-Here is an example of bootstrapping a user account by `POST`ing only their `facebook_id` and `access_token` and having the server populate their user profile.
+Here is an example of bootstrapping a user account by `POST`ing only their `facebook_id` and `facebook_access_token` and having the server populate their user profile.

 This is a `POST` to `/users/` with the following body:

-	{
-	"access_token": "AAACEdEose0cBAE9uKi5ilfYuw9ZCxWsvhJ1MP0yDAiSXZCW7FjLrpeeHUErILJVHYQqBpQXLIr9qKnj3C0pDKQIOJyTqwuqncjqkffwSZABijHaPtGm",
+	{ "user": {"facebook_access_token": "AAACEdEose0cBAE9uKi5ilfYuw9ZCxWsvhJ1MP0yDAiSXZCW7FjLrpeeHUErILJVHYQqBpQXLIr9qKnj3C0pDKQIOJyTqwuqncjqkffwSZABijHaPtGm",
 	"facebook_id": "1452030040"
-	}
+	}}

 The server will contact facebook, validate the id and auth token work, and then return a `User` object if all is good (`HTTP 201 - Created` response type):